 BLS projected employment opportunities in the healthcare segment to grow by 16 percent from 2020 to 2030.
 But with the onslaught of the COVID crisis, the sector is gaping at a huge talent gap, especially for nursing professionals.
 Legislative changes are being brought on to expedite the hiring process.

 Healthcare organizations are renewing their focus on employee welfare with increased stress on training and development.
 They are also attempting to reinforce the employer branding to attract, hire and retain quality manpower to sustain the pandemic.

 Wrapping It Up

 The evolving job environment is also leading up to a major talent crunch.
-In a LinkedIn research, it was reported that by 2030, over 85 million jobs could go unfulfilled due to the global talent shortage.
+In a LinkedIn research report, it was projected that by 2030, over 85 million jobs could go unfulfilled due to the global talent shortage.

 This is the perfect environment for you to gain employable skills.
-Upskilling through industry-recognized e-learning courses can be your first step towards becoming a prized candidate for recruiters in the era of talent shortage.
+Upskilling through industry-recognized elearning courses can be your first step towards becoming an in-demand candidate for recruiters in the era of talent shortage.
 Get started today with Simplilearn today!